Submitty/submitty.github.io/_docs/developer/development_instructions/sample_data.md

     - Empty course.
 - **DEVELOPMENT**
     - All files from `/more_autograding_examples/`, which mostly tests autograding.
+    - Most new features that need gradeables to test them will be put here.
 - **SAMPLE**
     - A simultation of a "live" course mid-semester with lots of students and lots of submissions.
 Tests features such as ta grading, due dates, categories, etc.
     - For manual & automated website testing.